aosteraas/quizthing/README.md

 Please note this runs the generic start command in the server, not the above `start:dev` which watches for changes.

 `lerna run start`

+### Lerna

+`lerna link` when you've made updates to common so they're working correctly